 5 Benefits of Porcelain Enamel Cookware

-One of the biggest issues with cookware that goes in the oven is that the handles can get too hot to touch.
-The unique rubberized handles stay cool to the touch to prevent burns when removing from the oven or stove top.
+One of the biggest issues with porcelain cookware that goes in the oven is that the handles can get too hot to touch.
+The unique rubberized stay cool handles prevent burns when removing from the oven or stove top.

 While many non-stick skillets and pans come in just black, grey, or silver, the Porcelain Enamel II Cookware Set from Rachael Ray, for example, comes in several exciting two-tone gradient colors, including: Blue, Red, Orange, Fennel, Green and Purple, to match your kitchen, favorite color or even your personality.